wso2/ETAC/outlooks/blockchain4integration_outlook.md

 The next section explores the impact of blockchain on integration.

 # Impact
-After brainstorming potential blockchain use cases, we identified 30-plus blockchain-based integration use cases, which are discussed in [Blockchain-based Intergation Usecases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md)[31].
+After brainstorming potential blockchain use cases, we identified 30-plus blockchain-based integration use cases, which are discussed in [Blockchain-based Integration Usecases](https://github.com/wso2/ETAC/blob/master/blockchain/blockchain-usecases.md)[31].
 This section examines the common trends seen across those use cases, as well as specific use cases when relevant.

 ## Macro Impact
 At the macro level, it is important to understand the role of blockchain when used for integration, its network effects and interactions, and related disrupters.